datacamp/courses-introduction-to-python/chapter2.md

 --- type:NormalExercise lang:python xp:100 skills:2
 ## Create list with different types

 A list can contain any Python type.
-Although it's not really common, a list can also contain different types: you can strings, floats and booleans, all in the same list.
+Although it's not really common, a list can also contain different types: you can put strings, floats and booleans, all in the same list.

 The printout of the previous exercise wasn't really satisfying: it's just a list of numbers representing the areas, but you can't tell which area corresponds to which part of your house.